PMArkive/sourcemod-nt-competitive-clantag-updater/README.md

 * Player disconnect
 * Player join/leave from a playing team (Jinrai/NSF)

-The names will only be updated when a nt_competitive match is not live.
+The team names will only be updated when a nt_competitive match is not live.

 # Requirements